ryanw-mobile/compose-pager-demo/README.md

 ## Just download and run it!

-This project was created using Android Studio Iguana | 2023.2.1 Canary 18.
+This project was configured to build using Android Studio Iguana | 2023.2.1 RC1.
 You will need to have Java 17 to run it in that case.

-## Some final words

-I am not a mathematician, and I no longer have some-mathematician-coworker 👨🏻‍🦲 with me to play with this.
-There might have room for improvement.
-Feel free to optimise everything here to meet your needs. 🙂

-I hope those who worked with me remember my meal deals contact list. 🙂